Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Experimental Details

 \subsection{Synthetic Spherical Distribution}

-\textbf{Model} The injective part of the model $\bg$ was composed of a padding layer, SCT, orthogonal transformation, and translation (See App. \ref{app:finite-conformal} for the definition of SCT).
-The bijective part $\bh$ stacked three sets of Glow-style blocks, each having an ActNorm, Invertible $1\times 1$ Convolution, and Affine Coupling layer.
+\paragraph{Model.} The conformal embedding $\bg$ was composed of a padding layer, SCT, orthogonal transformation, translation, and scaling (see App. \ref{app:finite-conformal} for the definition of SCT).
+The base flow $\bh$ used two coupling layers backed by rational quadratic splines with 16 hidden units.

-\textbf{Training} We trained the reconstruction loss with a 100-epoch manifold-warmup phase for $\bg$, then trained the mixed loss function in Eq. \eqref{eq:mixed-loss-function} with the end-to-end log-likelihood for 100 epochs, and finally 100 epochs with the manifold model fixed to fine-tune the density.
-We used a batch size of 100 and a learning rate of $1 \times 10^{-3}$.
+\paragraph{Training.} The CEF components were trained jointly on the mixed loss function in Eq. \eqref{eq:mixed-loss-function} with an end-to-end log-likelihood term for 45 epochs.
+The reconstruction loss had weight 10000, and the log-likelihood had weight 10.
+We used a batch size of 100 and a learning rate of $5 \times 10^{-3}$ with the Adam optimizer.

-\textbf{Data} For illustrative purposes we generated a synthetic dataset from a known distribution on a spherical surface embedded in $\mathbb{R}^3$.
+\paragraph{Data.} For illustrative purposes we generated a synthetic dataset from a known distribution on a spherical surface embedded in $\mathbb{R}^3$.
 The sphere is a natural manifold with which to demonstrate learning a conformal embedding with a CEF, since we can analytically find suitable maps $\mathbf{g}:\mathbb{R}^2\to\mathbb{R}^3$ that embed the sphere\footnote{Technically the ``north pole" of the sphere $(0,0,1)$ is not in the range of $\bg$, which leaves a manifold $\mathbb{S}^2 \backslash \{\text{north pole}\}$ that is topologically equivalent to $\mathbb{R}^2$.} with Cartesian coordinates describing both spaces.
 For instance consider

 where $r\in \mathbb{R}$ is a parameter.
 Geometrically, this embedding takes the domain manifold, viewed as the surface $x_3=0$ in $\mathbb{R}^3$, and bends it into a sphere of radius $r$ centered at the origin.
 Computing the Jacobian directly gives